Liana Kanelli: On-air assault (2012)

 In June 2012, during a live talk show, Kanelli was struck three times in the shoulders and the face by Golden Dawn spokesman Ilias Kasidiaris, a former army Special forces officer with a checkered criminal past.
 Kanelli pushed him away after Kasidiaris threw water across the news desk at another guest, and a warrant was issued for Kasidiaris' arrest immediately following the on air incident.
 The show stopped broadcasting after the melee, at which time, according to Kanelli, Kasidiaris was forced into a room and the door was closed and locked, but that before police could arrive he broke the door down and fled the scene.
 According to Greek law, such a warrant must be served by police within 24 hours.
 Following the incident, which gained international attention, Golden Dawn claimed Kanelli assaulted Kasidiaris first by throwing a packet of documents into his face.

 Al Jazeera interview (2013)

-Kanelli has been an outspoken opponent of Greek's entry into the European Union and adoption of the Euro as a currency.
+Kanelli has been an outspoken opponent of Greece's entry into the European Union and adoption of the Euro as a currency.
 In an October 2013 interview with Al Jazeera's Empire program in Athens she caused a stir by stating that Brussels and Berlin had utilized "imposing and blackmailing politics" to mislead Greece into accepting the currency.